kunwar-sa/Entry-Management-Software/README.md

 SO PLEASE CONSIDER MY CHALLENGING SITUATION DURING EVALUATION.
 I AM CAPABLE OF MUCH MORE.

+For detailed report of this product read the "READ THIS>pdf" file...

 TOOLS USED:
 Flask (A python min-framework)
 Python (Databases, routes, sessions, encryption)